tamaraalbilleh/city-explorer/README.md

 * Actual time needed to complete: 6 minutes
 ***
+## estimate time lab 07
+###  Number and name of feature: 1.
+Data formatting

+* Estimate of time needed to complete: 1 hour

+* Start time: 2:20 pm

+* Finish time: 2:35 pm

+* Actual time needed to complete: 15 minutes
+***
+### Number and name of feature:2.
+Locations

+* Estimate of time needed to complete: 1 hour

+* Start time: 2:50 pm

+* Finish time: 4:00 pm

+* Actual time needed to complete: 1:10 hours
+***
+### Number and name of feature:3.
+Weather

+* Estimate of time needed to complete: 2 hours

+* Start time: 4:00 pm

+* Finish time: 5:12 pm

+* Actual time needed to complete:  1:12 hours
+***
+### Number and name of feature: 4.
+Parks
+* Estimate of time needed to complete:

+* Start time:

+* Finish time:

+* Actual time needed to complete:
+***
 ## Getting Started
 you can use this app from th URL just [click Here](https://city-expl0rer.herokuapp.com/).